Proactively hunt for threats with advanced hunting in Microsoft Defender XDR

 Queries should be created in UTC.

-Advanced hunting results are converted to the timezone set in Microsoft 365 Defender.
+Advanced hunting results are converted to the timezone set in Microsoft Defender XDR.